-But adapting transport practices to the weather is something some large-scale producers aren’t always able to do without losing a significant amount of revenue.
-In an industry with extremely small profit margins, sometimes the death of chickens on a truck is less costly than rescheduling a pick-up or arranging for a secondary smaller truck to come so the birds have more space.
+But adapting transport practices to the weather is something producers can’t always do without losing a significant amount of revenue.
+In an industry with extremely small profit margins, sometimes the death of chickens on a truck is less costly than rescheduling a pick-up or arranging for an extra truck to come so the birds have more space.

-He worked with a research team at the University of Saskatchewan to design and develop an experimental trailer that allowed the assessment of environmental conditions within poultry transport vehicles, including supplemental heat and active ventilation.
-Generally, those research results showed that while increased ventilation during cold ambient conditions resulted in lower exposure temperatures for the birds, the birds remained dry and were able to be transported safely.
+He worked with a research team at the University of Saskatchewan to design and develop an experimental trailer that allowed the assessment of environmental conditions such as supplemental heat and active ventilation within poultry transport vehicles.
+Research results showed that while increased ventilation during cold conditions resulted in lower temperatures for the birds, the birds remained dry and were able to be transported safely.

 What about laws and monitoring?

 The section of the Health of Animals Regulations that pertains to the transportation of animals includes standards that are either infrequently enforced or are impossible to meet unless allowing some stress and suffering to occur.
 The Canadian Food Inspection Agency (CFIA), the governing body responsible for enforcing these regulations, views a certain amount of suffering as acceptable.
 Only once a threshold is reached will it trigger an investigation by the CFIA.